This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 What To Bring For La Tomatina?

 I recommend you bring clothes that can get very dirty.
 Don’t forget swimming glasses to protect your eyes against tomatoes.
-With glasses, you’ll at least see something.

 Only bring a few things as there is no place to put your stuff unless you go by car or with an organized tour.